 Veganism in Ethiopia

-With that said we want to warn you that they use clarified butter (similar to Indian ghee) in a lot of dishes so make sure to always double check if the menu doesn’t specify that it’s vegan.
+With that said, we want to warn you that Ethiopians also use clarified butter (similar to Indian ghee) in a lot of dishes.
+Therefore, it's always a good idea to double check if the menu doesn’t specify that it’s vegan.

 Ethiopian food is commonly compromised of various wats, delicious stew like dishes that vary widely in color and flavor.
 Whenever you get the chance, you HAVE to try some of these vegan Ethiopian dishes below.

 Berbere is a spice mix that's commonly found in the Ethiopian Kitchen.
 It is used as a base to make many Ethiopian dishes.
 The recipe varies a lot depending on who you ask and where it is made.

 Fitfit is a cold injera based salad that's usually served as breakfast or as an appetizer.
 It's made from shredded injera, tomatoes, onions, olive oil, and jalapeños.

-Ingudai tibs are a traditional Ethiopian dish made from portobello mushrooms that are marinated and sautéed with red onions, garlic, tomatoes, and peppers as well as a blend of spices.
+Ingudai tibs are a traditional vegan Ethiopian dish made from portobello mushrooms that are marinated and sautéed with red onions, garlic, tomatoes, and peppers as well as a blend of spices.

-Shiro is an essential part of the Ethiopian cuisine and a dish that's traditionally eaten during the fasting periods.
+Shiro is an essential part of the Ethiopian cuisine and a vegan dish that's traditionally eaten during the fasting periods.
 It's a stew made from ground chickpea and broad bean flour, sometimes pureed.

-Teff in Stamford, CT actually serves their own Ethiopian coffee from imported beans that they roast and brew right in the restaurant which we thought was really cool.
+Teff in Stamford, CT actually serves their own Ethiopian coffee from imported beans that they roast and brew right in the restaurant!

-Our New Food Obsession
+Vegan Ethiopian Food - Our New Food Obsession

-Eating at Teff ended up opening our eyes to a whole new cuisine that we had never thought about trying before and that we definitely had no idea was so vegan friendly.
+Eating at the Ethiopian restaurant Teff ended up opening our eyes to a whole new cuisine that we had never thought about trying before and that we definitely had no idea was so vegan-friendly.
 What started as a casual dinner ended up becoming the starting point for a new food obsession.